victorcovi/sq1_assignment/README.md

 Create the **environment** folder in the project root and define 3 files inside of it corresponding to the 3 different flavours.

-Also define a **secret.properties** file inside the android directory.
+Also before testing in Android define a **secret.properties** file inside the android directory.

 ```
 sq1_assignment